-Appia Energy Corp. ("Appia" or "the Company") is an unlisted public reporting issuer incorporated in Canada, has interests in resource properties and is in the process of determining whether its properties contain resources that are economically recoverable.
+Appia Energy Corp. ("Appia" or "the Company") is a listed public Company incorporated in Canada, has interests in resource properties and is in the process of determining whether its properties contain resources that are economically recoverable.
 The registered office and location of corporate records is Suite 1220, 20 Toronto Street, Toronto, Ontario.